ViiV Healthcare

-ViiV Healthcare (/ˈviːv/ VEEV) is a pharmaceutical company specializing in the development of therapies for HIV infection that was created as a joint venture by Pfizer and GlaxoSmithKline in November 2009 with both companies transferring their HIV assets to the new company.
-In 2012 Shionogi joined the company.
-76.5% of the company is now owned by GlaxoSmithKline, 13.5% by Pfizer and 10% by Shionogi.
-This ownership structure may change depending upon the achievement of certain milestones.
+ViiV Healthcare (/ˈviːv/ VEEV) is a British multinational pharmaceutical company specializing in the research and development of medicines to treat and prevent HIV/AIDS.
+Its global headquarters is located in London.
+The company was created as a joint venture by GSK and Pfizer in November 2009, with both companies transferring their HIV assets to the new company.
+In 2012, Shionogi joined the company.
+As of December 2023, 76.5% of the company is owned by GSK, 13.5% by Pfizer and 10% by Shionogi.
+According to The Financial Times, the company's co-ownership structure may change depending on the achievement of certain milestones.

-ViiV Healthcare's products have a market share of approximately 19% of the global HIV market, making it the second-largest healthcare company, after Gilead Sciences, which is working on the treatment of HIV.
+ViiV Healthcare's products have a market share of approximately 32% of the global HIV therapy market, making it the second-largest healthcare company in the sector, after Gilead Sciences.

-ViiV Healthcare's headquarters are in Brentford in the United Kingdom and it has sites in a number of other countries including; the United States, Australia, Belgium, Canada, France, Germany, Italy, Japan, Mexico, the Netherlands, Portugal, Puerto Rico, Russia, Spain and Switzerland.
+ViiV Healthcare's global headquarters are in London in the United Kingdom, and the company has sites in a number of other countries including the United States, Australia, Belgium, Canada, France, Germany, Italy, Japan, Mexico, the Netherlands, Portugal, Puerto Rico, Russia, Spain and Switzerland.